qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ```
 *Notes:* Use the `playbooks/adhoc/uninstall.yml` playbook liberally as it may take a few times to properly configure the cluster.

-**Step XX.** Setup the Security Context for the cluster to allow things to run as any user:
+**Step 14.** Setup the Security Context for the cluster to allow things to run as any user:

 ```bash
 oc login -u system:admin